Frequently dense harmonic functions and universal martingales on trees

 Choose $j=r_{2^N}$.
 Then it is enough to show that

 But $r_{2^N}=2^{N+1}-1$, hence the last inequality holds if

 This inequality follows from \eqref{eq:how_often_the_valies_repeat}. \end{proof}

+We have seen that the martingale $\{h_n^*\}$ associated to a $\bs n$-universal function $h$ is dense in $M$, and, if linear branches have finite lengths, the space $U(\bs n)$ is dense in $H_Q$.
+Now we look at the subsequence of $\bs n$ of all indices $n$ such that $\{h_n^*\}$ approximates a given measurable function within a given tolerance.
+It will turn out that, if linear branches have bounded length, this subsequence has positive lower density.

-\begin{definition} A function $h\in H_Q$ is frequently universal harmonic if, for every non-empty open set $O\subset M$, the set $N(f,O)=\{n\in\mathN: h_n\in O\}$ has positive lower density.
+\begin{definition} Let $(M,\nu)$ be as in Definition \ref{def:universal_functions}.
+A function $h\in H_Q$ is frequently universal harmonic if, for every non-empty open set $O\subset M$, the set $N(h,O)=\{n\in\mathN\colon h_n^* \in O\}$ has positive lower density.
 The set of frequently universal harmonic functions is denoted by $\FU$. \end{definition}